wicedfast/appinventor-sources/README.md

-#Welcome to MIT App Inventor
+#Welcome to MIT App Inventor - Extended to Support BTLE and WICED Fast App Inventor

+Moves the AI2 source to Android 4.3.1
+Adds the Component WICEDSense.java
+Adds the Component BluetoothLE.java

 ##Introduction